 The Stroke Prevention portfolio in the Champlain region is consistently recognized as one of Ontario’s most efficient programs.
 Some of the key successes in Champlain championed by our team members include:

 - Improved access to carotid intervention in line with Canadian standards of care

-- Improved medical management of atrial fibrillation as demonstrated by a regional quality improvement audit of SPC/Inpatient/ED care
+- Improved medical management of atrial fibrillation as demonstrated by a regional quality improvement audit of Stroke Prevention clinic, inpatient, and emergency department care

-- Strategies in the upcoming years will focus on improving evaluation and data collection and ensuring that residents of Champlain in rural communities have access to Stroke Prevention services
+- Strategies in the upcoming years will focus on improving evaluation and data collection and ensuring that residents of rural Champlain communities have access to Stroke Prevention services.

 Through its projects and initiatives, the CRSN Rehabilitation Operational Committee in collaboration with the Rehabilitation Advisory Committee (RAC) strives to establish a seamless stroke rehabilitation system that delivers timely access to high quality, specialized stroke rehabilitation in the Champlain LHIN.
 The Committee recognizes stroke rehabilitation is an ongoing recovery process and emphasizes the importance of supporting patients’ and families’ transitions to their life after stroke.
 This strategic plan prioritizes increased access to clinic and home therapy services across the region, higher amounts of therapy for patients in the inpatient setting, and expedited admission to rehabilitation services following an acute stroke event.

 The CRSN Community and Long-Term Care Operational Committee focuses its efforts on supporting projects and initiatives to improve transitions of care for stroke survivors and families as they return to the community.